minattig/learningiOS/README.md

 # learningiOS
-I made this app to test different codes
+My name is Minatti, I made this app to test different codes